BuildTheEarth/docs/source/guide/discord-roles.rst

 Verified Streamer
 +++++++++++++++++

 Verified streamers are `Verified Content Creator`_\ s that produce streams.
-They are allowed to post their streams in the `#verfied-streams`_ channel.
+They are allowed to post their streams in the `#verfied-streams <verified-streams-channel>`_ channel.

 To become a Verified Content Creator make sure to be actively building and create BTE related content and apply here `Creator Application`_.